 Do you have an old eviction haunting you, and you can't seem to find a decent home to live in?
 The tenant-landlord relationship is an important one, one where both sides of the relationship need to feel comfortable that the relationship won't be violated or taken advantage of.

-When you apply for a new house or apartment to rent, the landlord will typically look into past court records (which are accessible to everyone in the State of Wisconsin, on the Wisconsin Court Systems website).
-If a landlord or property manager sees past judgments on your record, they may see you as a risk and assume you do not have "paying your living expenses" as a top priority; Some Landlords will use this in their decision to not rent to you even when the eviction was old.
+When you apply for a new house or apartment to rent, the landlord will typically look into past court records.
+In the State of Wisconsin, this information is public and accessible to anyone on the Wisconsin Court Systems website.
+If a landlord or property manager sees past eviction judgments on your record, they may see you as a risk and assume you do not have "paying your living expenses" as a top priority; Some Landlords will use this in their decision to not rent to you even when the eviction was old.
 Here are some tips to consider to clear up your past so you can move forward...

 Each landlord will have a different tolerance to the eviction issue, varying between strict and lenient.
 Some may not allow any tenants with known evictions on their records ever.
-However, you may find that some (Strong Blocks included) will allow you to rent from them once you have satisfied or paid off your older eviction judgments in full.
+However, you may find that some (Strong Blocks included) will allow you to rent from them once you have satisfied or paid off your older eviction judgments in full and haven't had any new filings within the last 3 years.

 If you'd like to do learn how to pay off unsatisfied judgments, keep reading (and FYI it DOESN'T always involve having to face your old landlord).